GoogleChrome/developer.chrome.com/site/en/blog/enabling-shared-array-buffer/index.md

    TOKEN_GOES_HERE`

 {% Aside 'caution' %}
 You can only enable the origin trial using an `Origin-Trial` HTTP header.
-Please do not use a meta tag.
+Do not use a meta tag for this purpose.
 {% endAside %}

 You can verify that it's working properly by installing and testing with [Chrome